2025 TSS The Super Series

-The 2025 TSS Thailand Super Series was the twelfth season of the Thailand Super Series, a South-East Asian sports car racing series organised by the TSS and with the partnership alongside SRO Motorsports Group.
+The 2025 TSS The Super Series by B-Quik was the twelfth season of the TSS The Super Series, a South-East Asian sports car racing series organised by the TSS and with the partnership alongside SRO Motorsports Group.
 The season started on 23 May at Chang International Circuit and finished on 2 November, also at Chang International Circuit.
 The races were contested with GT3-spec, GT Cup-spec and GT4-spec cars.